The ‘TKPH' test is a plugin for the VBOX Test Suite software.

 When the Mining icon is present under the 'Home' tab in the ribbon bar, you can open a new or saved test by clicking on the icon and selecting from the dropdown.

-To save a settings file to be listed under Mining, click on 'Save' near 'Set Options'.
+To save a settings .vbts file to your documents, click on 'Save' near 'Set Options'.
 This settings file will save load/dump locations for easy loading onto any .vbo file.

 To ensure you are calculating TKPH or TMPH depending on your region, open 'Set Options' under the 'Home' tab in the ribbon bar.